-Challenge 2: Storage of monitoring and auditing around 50 busy admins in video and
+Challenge 2: Storage of monitoring/auditing records of 50 busy admins in video and

 text format for 6 months

-- Sizing of VM’s were based assumption and made resource adjustments based on production.
+- Sizing of VMs were based on standard assumptions and made resource adjustments on production.

 - Implemented as 2 node (primary and Secondary) and DR node with identical storage capacity.

-- Active-Active HA Cluster synchronization has implemented in such a way that system configuration will be automatically synced and the session recording and session audit will be stored individually.
+- Active-Active HA Cluster synchronization was implemented in such a way that system configuration will be automatically synced and the session recording and session audit will be stored individually.

 - System configuration has done from primary node and and will be replicated to other nodes.